-In response to unprecedented interest, we have expanded our range of interdisciplinary training courses on sustainability, health and healthcare.
+We have expanded our interdisciplinary training courses on sustainability, health and healthcare.
 The courses are designed for health professionals, senior leaders, educators, students, and sustainability and estates managers.
-All are based around core concepts, local examples, and the sharing of perspectives and experiences that is essential to creating a sustainable healthcare system.
+They are based around core concepts, local examples, and the sharing of perspectives and experiences that is essential to creating a sustainable healthcare system.
 All courses include high quality interactive self-study material and a small group workshop facilitated by expert instructors.

 Part II.
 Workshop: The 4-hour session will be conducted remotely over a video conferencing platform.
 The workshop timetables are available below.

 Part III.
-Works-in-progress presentations (advanced courses only): A few months after the workshop you will have an opportunity to share your work and receive further advice from peers and instructors.
+Work-in-progress presentations (advanced courses only): A few months after the workshop you will have an opportunity to share your work and receive further advice from peers and instructors.

 Introduction to Sustainable Healthcare £120 + VAT

 The Faculty of Public Health has accredited this training course for 3 + 3 CPD credits - 3 CPD credits for self-study and 3 CPD credits for online workshop.

 This is an overview of the relationship between the health sector and the crises in planetary health, particularly climate change.
 How does the health sector contribute to climate change?
 How can clinical practices become sustainable?
 Using case studies from the NHS, you will gain a foundation for work in your area, and be prepared for more specialized issues in the advanced courses.
 The course is made up of a 4-hour interactive self-study online module and a 4-hour workshop - see course overview attached below.

 “I liked meeting other like-minded people and being inspired, being signposted to loads of great resources, camaraderie, and clear *very* good embedded videos”